ehabgaming/Notebook/README.md

 # Notebook
 random code
-this code is just for testing and im not a pro at codeing yet
+this code is just for testing.